mmmyyc/ai-template/doc/day28-文档/doc.md

 ## 1. Introduction / Executive Summary

 The current market for AI-powered presentation generation tools shows significant user demand, but also widespread frustration.
 User feedback indicates that existing solutions often fall short in critical areas like content fidelity, design quality, practical usability, and handling complex data.
-This report outlines a target user persona derived from these pain points and details how our proposed AI PPT generator, **[Your Product Name Here - e.g., SlideCraft AI]**, is strategically positioned to address these shortcomings by offering superior user control, deep customization, genuine time savings, and robust data visualization capabilities.
+This report outlines a target user persona derived from these pain points and details how our proposed AI PPT generator, **slidescraft**, is strategically positioned to address these shortcomings by offering superior user control, deep customization, genuine time savings, and robust data visualization capabilities.

 ## 2. Target User Persona: "Efficiency-Focused Professional"